MCP for Entertainment with Multi-Agent Systems: A Technical Deep Dive

 ⚠️ Common Integration Pitfalls

-Restart requirement: Claude Desktop must be restarted after config changes
+Restart requirement: Claude Desktop must be completely restarted after making any configuration changes to ensure that new settings are properly loaded and applied to active connections.

 Testing Your Integration